Globe Life and Accident Insurance Company

 Globe Life, based in McKinney, Texas, provides life and health insurance coverage nationwide, and has earned the A (Excellent) Financial Strength Rating as of June 2020.
-Globe Life and Accident Insurance Company has executive offices in Oklahoma City and McKinney, TX and is a subsidiary of Globe Life.
+Globe Life and Accident Insurance Company has executive offices in Oklahoma City and McKinney, Texas and is a subsidiary of Globe Life.

 History

 In 1951, the company was chartered by two longtime friends, Ralph Reece and John Singletary, with $60,000 of borrowed capital.
 Globe originally sold inexpensive but dependable life insurance protection to rural Oklahoma communities.
 Since 1951, Globe Life has grown in financial strength and reputation, consistently receiving high industry ratings.
 Today, Globe Life markets through direct mail, internet, and call center sales.
 The company's life insurance premium has grown from approximately $221 million in 1998 to approximately $813 million in 2018.

 Major Globe Life sponsorships

 On February 5, 2014, Globe Life and Accident Insurance Company purchased the naming rights to Globe Life Park in Arlington, the stadium of the Texas Rangers Major League Baseball Team in Arlington, Texas.
 The agreement is for ten years starting in 2014 and going through the 2023 baseball season.

 Globe Life and Texas Rangers Baseball Foundation partnered on a baseball and softball grant program again in 2015.

 In addition to its partnership with the Texas Rangers, Globe Life is also the official insurance company of the Dallas Cowboys and partners with the organization through advertising and corporate events at the Cowboys’ stadium, AT&T Stadium in Arlington, Texas, and at the Dallas Cowboys’ headquarters and training facility in Frisco, Texas.